Traveling Light: 5 Tips for Moving Faster

-This will vary between each unique individual but we all have our own list.
+Traveling light is simply that, fine tuning your everyday carry.
+Go as light as you can without compromising any must haves.
+What do you bring with you every day?This will vary between each unique individual but we all have our own list.
 Below is a few tips formaking life easier.

 If someone is buying an item that they plan on using for years to come, trust us here, the investment pays for itself.
-It is disheartening when buying a piece a gear, getting excited about having it and a month into using the product threading starts coming out.
+It is disheartening when buying a piece of gear, getting excited about having it and a month into using the product threading starts coming out.
 The feeling of "I should have bought something different" ensues as you look for a replacement.

 Whether it is a purse, wallet or fanny pack... we all have baggage.
 Having your everyday carry devices fine tuned like your routine will make traveling light faster.
 This could include convenient pockets for your phone or keys, a place to put your water bottle or even having a bottle opener on yourminimalist wallet.

 Learning to ask "why" do I have this thing will help inhaving less stuff.Traveling light starts with only bringing the essentials.
 As you go through your routine each day focus on the items you consistently are grabbing for versus the ones you push out of the way.

 Running through a quick packing list each time you head on an activity is a good life lesson.
-The order in which you arrange items will maximize the efficiency in which you can execute.
+The order in which you arrange items will maximize the efficiency in which you can execute, pack light & consider using packing cubes.
 Creating systems for everything down to your wallets card order will allow you to know where your license or credit card is at all times.